-My primary research is in the general philosophy of science, the philosophy of physics, and epistemology.
-My current research explores the landscape of the various models that go beyond the Standard Model of particle physics, focusing mainly on the Higgs sector and theories of quantum gravity.
-I investigate the status of scientific progress through the development of theories and models that are beyond our capacity to test empirically, using a problem-solving account to best capture how progress can be made when experimental confirmation is difficult or impossible to obtain for practical reasons.
+My primary philosophical interests are in the general philosophy of science, the philosophy of physics, and epistemology.
+My dissertation research explored the epistemic challenges raised by theories and models that are beyond our capacity to test empirically: is this conceptual work really science and, if so, how can confirmation, explanation, and progress be understood when experimental confirmation is difficult or impossible to obtain for practical reasons?

-I have experience teaching African American philosophy, the philosophy of time, the philosophy of particle physics, engineering ethics, and a lot of symbolic logic.
+I have experience teaching both graduate and undergraduate students.
+Courses I have taught include African American philosophy, the philosophy of time, the philosophy of particle physics, engineering ethics, and a lot of symbolic logic.
 As a teaching assistant, I've been involved in courses covering the philosophy of emotions, the philosophical implications of future technologies, and introductory epistemology.
-In my teaching I focus on providing the critical thinking and analytic reasoning that philosophical work requires, but I also try to connect philosophical topics to my students' non-academic experiences, especially regarding issues of social justice and the application of ethics.
+In my teaching, I focus on providing the critical thinking and analytic reasoning that philosophical work requires, but I also try to connect philosophical topics to my students' non-academic experiences, especially regarding issues of social justice and the application of ethics.